 The Department of Classics provides a range of opportunities for undergraduate research.
 The most important are the Senior Honors Thesis and participation in archaeological fieldwork projects, but other possibilities also exist.

 Participation in an archaeological field project allows students to participate directly in the discovery of new data about past civilizations.
 Student assistants in field projects receive on-site training in field techniques and, working in teams under the direction of a supervisor, are typically responsible for a particular area of the project.
-In some circumstances, student participants may also have the opportunity to incorporate the primary data that they help discover in the field into a larger reserach project of their own.
-Funding for such projects is available on a competitive basis, such as the University’s Summer Undergraduate Research Fellowship (SURF) or the Burch Honors Fellowship; see further here.
+In some circumstances, student participants may also have the opportunity to incorporate the primary data that they help discover in the field into a larger research project of their own.
+Funding for such projects is available on a competitive basis, such as the University’s Summer Undergraduate Research Fellowship (SURF) or the Burch Honors Fellowship; see further the Prizes and Awards page.

-A range of university awards and fellowships exist that allow students to design and pursue research projects of their own; see further here.
+A range of university awards and fellowships exist that allow students to design and pursue research projects of their own; see further the Prizes and Awards page.
 Students are encouraged to discuss their ideas with faculty members as they start to develop their plans.

 Senior Honors Theses: Policies and Procedures